bradcrc/Scripted-Movie-Colors/README.md

 # Suggestions

  1. Use the color effect sparingly.
 If you change the colors too often during a movie it will lose impact and just become distracting.
-Choose color moments carefully.
+Choose color moments carefully and less often for maximum effect.

  2. You can easily remove or manually edit the .txt files if needed.